junglesta/wherenodoctor/_posts/2016-01-01-23-the-medicine-kit.md

 # VACCINES

 Vaccines have not been included in the Village Medicine Kit because they are usually provided by the Health Department.
-However, a great effort should be made to see that all children are vaccinated as soon as they are old enough for the different vaccines (see p.
-147).
+However, a great effort should be made to see that all children are vaccinated as soon as they are old enough for the different vaccines (see [page 147](#page-147)).

 Therefore, if refrigeration is available, vaccines should be part of the village medical supplies—especially the DPT, polio, tuberculosis, and measles vaccines.